Daradege/free-persian-programming-sources/README.md

 ---

 > **Looking for a course not listed here?**
-> Feel free to open an issue or leave a comment — we’re here to help! 😉
+> Feel free to open an issue — we’re here to help! 😉

----

-Let me know if you want a Markdown `.md` file version of this!